 Crazy, right?
 Sometimes I can’t believe that this is what I do, haha.
 But I’m beyond grateful, because I really love it, and it allows me to stay home with my daughter.
 (Such a gift.)
 And since you are the reason for all of it, you deserve a big thank you.
 (Even if you don’t win, please know how grateful I am.
 And I will run additional giveaways in the future; I promise!)

 Do Lilly Pulitzer Signature Stores participate in the sale?

-If you can, they’re worth a visit, since Lilly fans often forget about ’em.
+If you can, they’re worth a visit, since the in-store sale will start on September 8th, and Lilly fans often forget about the brick-and-mortar stores.
 Because of this, Signature Stores have some of the best stuff, long after products sell out online!
 Visit if you’re nearby, or call them.
-PS — You can shop some of the sale items a day early at Signature Stores.

 Will other retailers discount their Lilly products?

 Yep.
 Retailers like Nordstrom, Zappos, 6pm.com, RueLaLa, Saks and Amazon will put a lot of their Lilly stuff on sale during and after the sale.
 I’ve found some great deals on those sites, so be sure to check ’em on sale day!
 (This is also a great thing to do while you wait to be let into the sale.)
 These products generally are returnable, unless otherwise noted.